-Asset class (% DB assets) Details of missing data and steps being taken to address it LDI Full coverage Bonds See Appendix 3.
-Cash and hedges Metrics not reported on grounds of lack of methodology

-Methodology for calculating LDI metrics
+Asset class (% DB assets) Details of missing data and steps being taken to address it LDI Full coverage Bonds The data coverage is currently slightly below the market, so we plan to keep encouraging all bond managers to continue work to fill gaps to improve data quality.
+See page 6 and Appendix for further details.
+Cash and Metrics not reported on grounds of lack of methodology hedges Methodology for calculating LDI metrics Gilts metrics are calculated on a different basis to other mandates shown, so cannot be